 Q: How long does it take to enable DNSSEC on a zone?

-A: Enabling DNSSEC is an instant operation as the NS1 DNS platform employs DNSSEC online signing to sign the DNS responses.
+A: Enabling DNSSEC is an instant operation, as the NS1 Managed DNS platform employs DNSSEC online signing to sign the DNS responses.

 Q: How often are zone-signing keys (ZSK) and key-signing keys (KSK) keys rolled?

 A: Currently, ZSK and KSK keys are not rolled on a regular basis.
-NS1 uses the ECDSA P256 algorithm which is deemed safe now and for the foreseeable future.
-In case of emergency, we are able to roll the ZSK key transparently.
-The DNS protocol however doesn’t allow transparent KSK roll, so we would coordinate with the customer in case the roll was needed for any reason.
+NS1 uses the ECDSA P256 algorithm, which is deemed safe now and for the foreseeable future.
+In case of an emergency, we are able to roll the ZSK key transparently.
+However, the DNS protocol doesn’t allow transparent KSK roll, so we would coordinate with the customer in case the roll was needed for any reason.

 Q: Can I manage my own keys to be uploaded to NS1 and the registrar?